ArziBlack/timetable/README.md

 - **Teachers**: Each teacher has an ID, name, subjects they can teach, maximum periods per day, and unavailable time slots
 - **Subjects**: Each subject has an ID, name, assigned teacher, number of periods per week, priority level, and constraints
 - **Classes**: Each class has an ID, name, and assigned subjects
-- **Templates**: Saved timetable layouts with metadata and cell contents
+- **Templates**: Saved timetable layouts with metadata, cell contents, formatting properties (alignment, orientation), merged cells, and hidden cells
 - **Timetable Database**: Manages the collection of teachers, subjects, classes, blocked slots, and templates

 ### UI Components